robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/coin-change-problem.md

 ```
 # Approach
 ## Dynamic Programming
 Dynamic programming can be used to tackle this problem.
 Recall that dynamic programming is simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner.

+### The subproblem